-Whether you have implemented our conversion pixel on your site directly or via Google Tag Manager, you can now replace it with our advanced pixel.
+Whether you implemented the Outbrain conversion pixel on your site directly or via Google Tag Manager, you can now replace it with our Advanced Pixel.
 The revamped pixel will allow you to track multiple actions, and accurately measure your content ROI in the Outbrain dashboard.

-With the use of the Outbrain Pixel Tracker, you can test and troubleshoot your conversion pixel implementation.
-If you find that you are not receiving conversions in your dashboard after the campaign has been live for a few days, make sure to check the Pixel Tracker for any error messages.
-Below, we have supplied a few common errors that may arise.
-You can also test the Pixel manually.
+You can test and troubleshoot your conversion pixel using our Outbrain Pixel Tracker.
+If you find that you are not receiving conversions in your dashboard after the campaign has been live for a few days, be sure to check the Pixel Tracker for any error messages.
+Below, we have outlined a few common errors that may arise.
+You can also test the pixel manually.

 Pixel Not Found

 This error means that a pixel does not exist on the page.
 Please review the code on the backend to make sure that it is installed correctly.
-Review our guide on how to implement your pixel properly.
+Review our guide on how to implement your pixel properly for more information.

 Multiple Pixels Found